theodox/theodox.github.io/pelican/content/all_your_base.md

 Date: 2014-03-28 09:30:00.000
 Category: blog
 Tags: Maya, python, GUI, programming
-Slug: _all_your_base_classes
+Slug: all_your_base
 Authors: Steve Theodore
 Summary: Introducing `mGui`, a module for making Maya GUI coding more pythonic and less infuriating.

 > I've left this article mostly intact, but some elements of the syntax have changed in mGui 2.0.
 The big changes, generally speaking, are under the hood -- but the 2.0 version uses pep-8 style naming so the capital letters for properties have been replaced with lower-case ones.
 See the [mGui 2]() post for a more up-to-date view of the current mGui syntax

-**Updated 4/11/2015: fixing code samples that had gone missing thanks to Blogger templates....**

-In [Rescuing Maya GUI From Itself](http://techartsurvival.blogspot.com/2014/02/rescuing-Maya-GUI-from-itself.html) I talked in some detail about how to use descriptors and metaclasses to create a wrapper for the Maya GUI toolkit that, er, sucks less than the default implementation.
+In [Rescuing Maya GUI From Itself](rescuing_maya_gui_from_itself.html) I talked in some detail about how to use descriptors and metaclasses to create a wrapper for the Maya GUI toolkit that, er, sucks less than the default implementation.
 I also strove mightily to include a lot of more or less irrelevant references to [Thunderbirds](http://www.youtube.com/watch?v=BfIAKj3Gl1E).
 This time out I want to detail what a working implementation of the ideas I sketched out there looks like.
 ![](http://fc06.deviantart.net/fs70/f/2010/282/6/a/all_your_base_by_ultimathegod-d30fu0f.jpg)

 I think this time the irrelevant thematic gloss will come from [All Your Base Are Belong To Us](http://knowyourmeme.com/memes/all-your-base-are-belong-to-us) jokes.
 Because (a), we’re talking about base classes, (b) what could be more retro and 90’s than Maya’s GUI system, and (c) **For Great Justice, Make All Zig!**